anekar/RData-Cleaning/README.md

 ## General-info
 *  In order to get familliar with the *library (janitor)*, i developed this data cleaning project.

-   About the data.
+## About the data.
+The csv file was downloaded from Kaggle
    ```
-    The csv file was downloaded from Kaggle and

             1. Includes data from AIRBNB in the city of New York such as
             2. host_id
             3. host_name